That which must not be said

 In the column Wax and Alexander articulated the social practices at the heart of middle class America from the late 1940’s through the 1960’s: “Get married before you have children and strive to stay married for their sake.
 Get the education you need for gainful employment, work hard, and avoid idleness.
 Go the extra mile for your employer or client.
 Be a patriot, ready to serve the country.
 Be neighborly, civic-minded, and charitable.
 Avoid coarse language in public.
 Be respectful of authority.
 Eschew substance abuse and crime.”

 Wax and Alexander propose that we return to these norms to mitigate widely recognized social pathologies and improve the lives of Americans of all stripes.
 Drawing on the lingo of the academic left, they propose that we “restore the hegemony of the bourgeois culture.”
-They put it this way: “[R]estoring the hegemony of the bourgeois culture will require the arbiters of culture — the academics, media, and Hollywood — to relinquish multicultural grievance polemics and the preening pretense of defending the downtrodden.
+To do so, they noted: “[R]estoring the hegemony of the bourgeois culture will require the arbiters of culture — the academics, media, and Hollywood — to relinquish multicultural grievance polemics and the preening pretense of defending the downtrodden.
 Instead of bashing the bourgeois culture, they should return to the 1950s posture of celebrating it.”

 Well, of course, this could not stand.
-In yesterday’s Wall Street Journal Heather Mac Donald recounted the institutional backlash Wax and Alexander have suffered at Penn and USD respectively (behind the Journal’s paywall, the column can be accessed via the RealClearPolitics Tuesday lineup.
-Heather summarized the state of play way:
+In yesterday’s Wall Street Journal Heather Mac Donald recounted the institutional backlash Wax and Alexander have suffered at Penn and USD respectively (behind the Journal’s paywall, the column can be accessed via the RealClearPolitics Tuesday lineup).
+Heather summarized the state of play this way:

 Two aspects of the op-ed have generated the most outrage.
 Ms. Wax and Mr. Alexander observed that cultures are not all “equal in preparing people to be productive in an advanced economy.”
 Their critics pounced on this statement as a bigoted, hate-filled violation of the multicultural ethic.
 In his response, Penn’s Dean Ruger proclaimed that “as a scholar and educator I reject emphatically any claim that a single cultural tradition is better than all others.”
 But that wasn’t the claim the authors were making.
 Rather, they argued that bourgeois culture is better than underclass culture—specifically, “the single-parent, antisocial habits, prevalent among some working-class whites; the anti-‘acting white’ rap culture of inner-city blacks.”
 The authors’ criticism of white underclass behavior has been universally suppressed in the stampede to accuse them of “white supremacy.”